Medium: Enamel paint on handmade paper with watermark, microdot and hologram, signed on verso by the artist

 Size: 20.0cm x 30.0cm

-Good To Know: Stored in humidity controlled art storage facility, condition report available upon request
+Good To Know: Stored in humidity controlled art storage facility, comes in its original box together with the HENI Leviathan custom frame, condition report available upon request.

 Series: The Currency Project